ladybug-tools/honeybee-primer/text/components/Check_Versions.md

 #### Inputs

 #### Outputs
+* ##### lbt_gh
+The version of Ladybug Tools for Grasshopper that is installed.
 * ##### python
 The version of Python used for Ladybug Tools CLI calls.
 * ##### radiance
-The version of Radiance if it is installed.
+The version of Radiance used by Ladybug Tools (will be None if it is not installed).
 * ##### openstudio
-The version of OpenStudio if it is installed.
+The version of OpenStudio used by Ladybug Tools (will be None if it is not installed).
 * ##### energyplus
-The version of EnergyPlus if it is installed.
+The version of EnergyPlus used by Ladybug Tools (will be None if it is not installed).